Mode of action

 The drug is currently being studied in an open-label Phase 2 clinical study (NCT02227823), at the Centre Hospitalier Régional de la Citadelle in Belgium to evaluate its safety and effectiveness on motor function in SMA type 3 patients who are able to walk.
 Its primary aim is to study the increase in motor performance and strength by electromyogram and the six-minute walk test after six months of treatment.
 The study is expected to be completed by July 2017.

-Another Phase 2 clinical trial (NCT02941328), called the SPACE trial, is investigating the effect of Mestinon compared to placebo in patients with SMA types 2, 3 and 4 ages 12 and above.
-It is a double-blind (where neither the participants nor the investigators know who is getting the drug and who is getting placebo), cross-over (both Mestinon and placebo are given to participants in different study periods) trial that is currently recruiting participants in the Netherlands.
+Another Phase 2 clinical trial (NCT02941328), called the SPACE trial, investigated the effect of Mestinon compared to placebo in patients with SMA types 2, 3 and 4, ages 12 and above.
+The double-blind (where neither the participants nor the investigators know who is getting the drug and who is getting placebo), cross-over (both Mestinon and placebo are given to participants in different study periods) trial was completed in January 2018 and study describing the design of the trial was published in BMJ Open.

 SMA News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.